-The incurred loss model from AASB 139 has been replaced with an ECL model in AASB 9 for assets measured at amortised cost.
+The incurred loss model from AASB 139 has been replaced with an expected credit loss model in AASB 9 for assets measured at amortised cost.
 This has resulted in the earlier recognition of credit loss (bad debt provisions).

 Note 13.
 Statement of cash flows - additional information